bminer/node-blade/README.md

 this, of course, has no effect.
 No error messages occur if you do this because a compiled view can also be included, and the parent view may have the block defined.

+When you define a block within a function, and you output the function's rendered content to a variable, the defined block will be destroyed immediately after the function call.

 ### Template Inheritance